Georgetown Law is Closed

 "Originalism in Theory and Practice" Law Student Summer Seminar

-In May of 2013, the Georgetown Center for the Constitution and the Fund for American Studies co-sponsored a week-long summer seminar for law students on “Constitutional Interpretation: Originalism in Action.”
-The course was taught by Visiting Professor John Baker, and Georgetown professors Randy E. Barnett, Lawrence B. Solum, along with Visiting Lecturer Richard Izquierdo.
+In May of 2014, the Georgetown Center for the Constitution and the Fund for American Studies co-sponsored a week-long for-credit summer seminar for law students on “Constitutional Interpretation: Originalism in Action.”
+The course was taught by Georgetown professors Randy E. Barnett, Lawrence B. Solum, along with Visiting Lecturer Richard Izquierdo.

 The students visited the Supreme Court to meet with Justice Scalia and heard from a panel of distinguished constitutional litigators about bringing legal challenges to enforce the restrictions on governmental power established by the original meaning of the Constitution.